raspibolt/raspibolt/guide/bonus/lightning/lightning-terminal.md

 ## Introduction

-We install [Lightning Terminal](https://github.com/lightninglabs/lightning-terminal){:target="_blank"}, a browser-based interface for managing channel liquidity.

-Lightning Terminal, developped by Lighining Labs, aims at providing additional tools for operators to manage their node and channel balances.
+Lightning Terminal, developped by Lighining Labs, aims at providing additional tools for LND node operators to manage their node and channel balances.
 Below is a summary of Lighting Terminal's features:

 * Visualize your channel balances in a web GUI
 * Run a single daemon (`litd`) that integrates the Loop (`loopd`), Pool (`poold`) and Faraday (`faraday`) daemons